timzuntar/PhoreMic/README.md

 If a depletion beam is specified (for STED microscopy), first the appropriate beam and saturation intensities are calculated.
 The mean number of absorbed photons is then recomputed as the expected number to undergo *spontaneous* decay, based on equations from [[3]](#3).
 The rest of the process remains unchanged.
 Handling of STED is still provisional- for example, cross-sections for stimulated emission and vibrational relaxation rates need to be implemented on a per-species basis.

-###Results
+### Results

 An overview of the spectra and beam wavelengths used in this test case should help with figuring out what's going on.
-Note that the y-axis label is a slight misnomer; the filter spectrum is not normalized, since it cosists of transmittance values.
+Note that the y-axis label is a slight misnomer; the filter spectrum is not normalized, since it consists of transmittance values.

 <figure>
   <img